 The default editor theme (previously the Kennedy theme), named after the Google UI, is the default style for diagrams.net, and shows the menu, toolbar, file name, language selector, fixed panels either side and diagram pages below the drawing canvas.

 Start using diagrams.net with the Kennedy theme

 If you are used to using the draw.io apps on Atlassian Confluence or Jira, and would prefer to keep using that interface at diagrams.net.

 The Atlas UI theme does not show the diagram’s filename or the Share button, but the rest of the editor elements are displayed in roughly the same positions.

 Start using diagrams.net with the Atlas theme

-If you prefer to work on a dark background with light outlines and text, or if you are creating an infographic that will be printed on a dark background, the Dark UI theme is for you - it’s a mostly inverted version of the default Kennedy theme.
+If you prefer to work on a dark background with light outlines and text, or if you are creating an infographic that will be printed on a dark background, switch to dark mode in whatever editor theme you are currently using.

 When using the Dark theme

 - Sharing diagrams: You may need to change the text label and shape/connector colours to be readable if you plan to share your diagrams with colleagues who use a light UI theme.